eCommerce Consumer Journey -

 However, window shopping can give us ideas and it can encourage us to revisit a certain store at a later date.
 This consumer journey has paused only to resume another day.
 Again its the same online with the ecommerce customer journey.

 The key difference between online and offline is that prospects go through something that’s known in RL as a sale funnel but online its referred to as a conversion funnel.
+So what is the difference in customer journey between the sale funnel and conversion funnel?

 Table of Contents